LightCircleLLC/Anima/README.md

 # Anima
  The Anima project main repository.
+This repository contains a series of links to different social media networks that are connected to the main Eclipse project.

 # Social Media Networks